qmtran/openstack-labs/glossary.md

 - **High Availability** [19] A high availability system design approach and associated service implementation ensures that a prearranged level of operational performance will be met during a contractual measurement period.
 High availability systems seeks to minimize system downtime and data loss.
 - **Horizon** [2] One of the OpenStack Foundation core projects that provides a Dashboard via a web GUI interface.
 - **Host** [3] Synonymous with node.
 Refers to a physical computer, not a VM instance.
-- **HOT** [16] (Heat Orchestration Template) Heat input in the format native to OpenStack.
+- **HOT** [16] *Heat Orchestration Template* Heat input in the format native to OpenStack.
 - **HTTP** [3] Hypertext Transfer Protocol.
 HTTP is an application protocol for distributed, collaborative, hypermedia information systems.
 It is the foundation of data communication for the World Wide Web.
 Hypertext is structured text that uses logical links (hyperlinks) between nodes containing text.
 HTTP is the protocol to exchange or transfer hypertext.
 - **HTTPS** [3] Hypertext Transfer Protocol Secure is a communications protocol for secure communication over a computer network, with especially wide deployment on the Internet.
 Technically, it is not a protocol in and of itself; rather, it is the result of simply layering the Hypertext Transfer Protocol (HTTP) on top of the SSL/TLS protocol, thus adding the security capabilities of SSL/TLS to standard HTTP communications.
 - **Hyper V** [4] One of the hypervisors supported by OpenStack.
 - **Hypervisor** [4] Software that controls VM instance access to the underlying hardware.
-- **IaaS** [1] (Infastructure as a Service) is the outsourcing of physical components of a data center; storage, servers, hardware, and/or networking.
+- **IaaS** [1] *Infastructure as a Service* is the outsourcing of physical components of a data center; storage, servers, hardware, and/or networking.
 Typically, a customer would pay to access these services.
 - **Identity** [5] Identity is provided by the Keystone project.
 Provides a centralized common authentication system that maps users to the OpenStack services they can access.
 Also registers endpoints for OpenStack services.
 - **Image** [10] Specifies the OS that you use to create or rebuild a server.
 OpenStack provides pre-built images.
 You can also create custom images, or snapshots, from servers that you have launched.
 Custom images can be used for data backups or as "gold" images for additional servers.
 - **Immutable Infrastructure** [1] Stability, efficiency, and fidelity to your applications through automation and the use of successful patterns from programming.
 No rigorous or standardized definition of immutable infrastructure exists yet, but the basic idea is that you create and operate your infrastructure using the programming concept of immutability: once you instantiate something, you never change it.
 Instead, you replace it with another instance to make changes or ensure proper behavior.
 - **Incubated Project** [1] The OpenStack Foundation may elevate a community project to this status before it is finally promoted to a core project.
-- **Infiniband** [13] (IB) A high bit rate communications link used in half of todays super computers.
+- **Infiniband** [13] *IB* A high bit rate communications link used in half of todays super computers.
 Can be much faster than 10Gbps Ethernet, with 2015 speeds expected to reach 300 Gps.
 Normally implemented with fiber, but copper links up to 30 meters are possible with IB.
 - **Infrastructure** [1] The basic physical and organizational structures and facilities used to house computer systems and associated components, such as telecommunications and storage systems.
 - **Injection** [3] Files may be put into a viritual machine image before the instance is started.
 - **Instance** [3] A running VM, or a VM in a known state such as suspended, that can be used like a hardware server.
 Instance, VM, VM instance are all interchangeable terms.
 - **Instance Tunnels Network** [7] A network used for instance traffic tunnels between compute nodes and the network node.
-- **Integrity Check** [11] A period comparison between the stored file’s computed MD5 value and its MD5 value stored in the metadata.
+- **Integrity Check** [11] A period comparison between the stored file's computed MD5 value and its MD5 value stored in the metadata.
 When the two match, the file passes this integrity check.
 - **Interface** [3] Physical or virtualized devices that interconnect devices or medium.
 - **Ironic** [15] OpenStack project that provisions bare metal, as opposed to VM instances.
-- **JSON** [5] (JavaScript Object Notation) One of the supported response formats in OpenStack.
+- **JSON** [5] *JavaScript Object Notation* One of the supported response formats in OpenStack.
-- **Kernel Based VM** [4] (KVM) An OpenStack-supported hypervisor.
+- **Kernel Based VM** [4] *KVM* An OpenStack-supported hypervisor.
 KVM is a full virtualization solution for Linux on x86 hardware containing virtualization extensions (Intel VT or AMD-V), ARM, IBM Power, and IBM zSeries.
 It consists of a loadable kernel module, that provides the core virtualization infrastructure and a processor specific module.
 - **Keystone** [5] One of the OpenStack Foundation core projects that provides the Identity Service.
 - **Large Object** [11] An object within Object Storage that is larger than 5 GB.
 - **Linux Bridge** [7] Software that allows multiple VM instances to share a single Physical NIC within Compute.